 Homework: I have planned a total of 11 homework assignments this semester.
 A tentative schedule of days on which homeworks will be assigned, as well as days on which homeworks will be due, appears at the end of this syllabus.
 I will post any changes to this schedule to D2L, and announce in class that an updated schedule has been posted.
 IT IS YOUR RESPONSIBILITY to make sure that you have an up-to-date class schedule.
-On days that homeworks are assigned, they will be posted to our course's D2L webpage as well as announced in class.
-I will try to remind you at least once before a homework is due, but I cannot promise that I will always remember to do this.
+On days that homeworks are assigned, they will be posted to our course's D2L webpage.
+I will do my very best to remind you that a homework has been posted once it has been posted.
+I will also do my very best to remind you at least once before a homework is due.
 Homeworks are due IN MY OFFICE by 6:00PM on the indicated due dates.
 Please note that I reserve the right to modify homework due dates and times, the dates that homeworks are assigned, and the total number of assigned homeworks due to unforeseen circumstances.
 Also, some assignments might not be collected for grading, at my discretion.